 Error Handling¶

-The Chapel language supports throw
+The Chapel language supports throw, try, try!, catch,

-which are described below.
+and throws which are described below.
 Chapel supports several error

 handling modes, including a mode suitable for prototype development and